theArjun/corona-updates/README.md

+# Corona Updates

-# Corona UpdatesCommand Line Interface for retrieving CoViD-19 related informations.`can run in two ways:
+Command Line Interface for retrieving CoViD-19 related informations.

+## Usage

+`Corona Updates` can be run in two ways:

-1. In Your code
+1. From Your code
-2. In Command Line Interface
+2. From Command Line Interface

-### In Your Code
+### From Your Code
 ```python
 from coronaupdates import Covid19